 In the Negev’s capital, Beer-Sheba, he was a pioneer power in painting art as well as in crystallizing the city’s cultural ambience.
 He managed to unite around his charismatic personality a group of artists, and was chosen as chairman of the Negev’s Painters Association.
 His apartment was always a place of conference, and a center of exciting discussions about art, politics and life in general.
 Painters, poets, architects, scientists and a variety of guests visited his apartment almost every night, and he enabled an intensive dialogue to be taken place there.
 In his communicative presence Agmon was a living center for the Beer-Sheba’s bohemia.
 He trained many students in a wide range of ages in the framework of painting instruction in different places, such as: Beit Ha’am, the Urban Secondary School and in private lessons at his studio.
 Famous artists grew up out of the rich apprenticeship he imparted them.

 In his fifties Agmon decided to leave Beer-Sheba and remove his artistic career to Tel-Aviv.
 He won the Golden Camel Prize, which was given to him by Beer-Sheba’s mayor for his unique contribution to city’s culture.
 He lived in Tel-Aviv for a few years, and then decided to return to his motherland, the Netherlands – craving to come back to his past origins and to the memory of his family, which was exterminated in the holocaust, and to the memory of his lost childhood.
 Agmon raised a family in Israel and brought children and grandsons.
-Today he lives in the Netherlands.
+From 1988 until his death in 2023 he lived and worked in Almere, The Netherlands.

 Igal Vardi, psychologist, graphologist, painter and writer